LionCraft08/LionUtils/README.md

 # LionUtils
-Dieses Plugin ergänzt LionAPI um einige Quality of Life features und sorgt für das Feeling eines Custom Servers<br>
+This Plugin provides improvements for LionAPI and ensures the feeling of a custom server by adding various design elements<br>

 # Features
 <br>